How do I choose courses?

 Delete Period: The first two weeks of classes are considered the Delete Period, during which students may delete courses from their schedule without any record on their transcript.
 You may not drop courses without permission while on academic probation or if you have dropped two courses without making up the credits.
 Drop forms must be signed by the instructor in the course, by your adviser, and by your dean.

-Course Withdrawal Period: The Course Withdrawal Period begins two weeks after the conclusion of the Delete Period and ends five weeks before the last day of classes.
-During this period, a student may withdraw from one or more courses with a grade of "W" recorded on the transcript.
+Course Withdrawal Period: The Course Withdrawal Period begins the day after the conclusion of the Delete Period and ends five weeks before the last day of classes.
+Course instructor, faculty adviser, and class dean consultation are required.
+A grade of W will appear on the academic record.

 May I audit courses?